Querdos/QPassDbBundle/Resources/doc/index.md

 The manager will return a null value if no database is found.

-## Add a password to the existing dataabase
+## Add a password to the existing database
+To do so, you can call the `add_password` method from the main service by specifying a `QDatabase`, its associated password, the password to add and finally a label:
 ```php
 <?php
 // your logic